Coronavirus Dampens Christmas Joy in Bethlehem and Elsewhere

 Raw, rainy weather added to the gloomy atmosphere, as dozens of people gathered in the central Manger Square to greet the Latin Patriarch, the top Catholic clergyman in the Holy Land.
 Youth marching bands playing Christmas carols on bagpipes, accompanied by pounding drummers, led a procession ahead of the patriarch’s arrival early in the afternoon.

+“Despite the restrictions and limitations we want to celebrate as much as possible, with family, community and joy,” said Latin Patriarch Pierbattista Pizzaballa, who was to lead a small Midnight Mass gathering later in the evening.
+“We want to offer hope.”

 Thousands of foreign pilgrims usually flock to Bethlehem for the celebrations.
-But the closure of Israel’s international airport to foreign visitors kept tourists away this year.
-The Palestinian Authority last week banned intercity travel in the areas it administers in the Israeli-occupied West Bank, keeping even Palestinian visitors away.
+But the closure of Israel’s international airport to foreign tourists, along with Palestinian restrictions banning intercity travel in the areas they administer in the Israeli-occupied West Bank, kept visitors away.

 The coronavirus has dealt a heavy blow to Bethlehem’s tourism sector, the lifeblood of the local economy.
 Restaurants, hotels and gift shops have been shuttered.